Nuclear Science Engineering Minor

 The undergraduate minor program of study in Nuclear Science and Engineering at FVSU is sponsored by U.S. Nuclear Regulatory Commission (NRC) and is open to all undergraduate students majoring in STEM fields including Biology, Chemistry, Computer Science and Information Systems, Electronic Engineering Technology, and Mathematics.

-- Establish a basic Nuclear Science and Engineering lab to support the curriculum of the program
+Students will establish a basic Nuclear Science and Engineering lab to support the curriculum of the program

 The curriculum of the minor program includes the following courses: